Submissions

 Tables and figures should be complementary to the text and not reiterative of it, may be in colour and should be included with their corresponding table heading or figure caption, cited in the order in which they appear in the text, in parentheses and numbered in Arabic numerals independently, e.g. (Table 1) or (Fig. 1).
 Figures should be submitted as separate files in .png or .tiff format and at a resolution of no less than 300 dpi; figure captions should appear at the end of the text and include the authorship of the photographs/illustrations.

-Bibliographical references in the text are cited as follows: Capote & Berazaín (1984) or (Capote & Berazaín 1984); if there are more than two authors, González-Torres & al. (2016); if the page number is indicated, indicate it after the year and a colon.
-Publications without defined authors or editors are attributed to Anonymous, which does not include working groups, institutions and websites with an acronym as publication identity, such as GEPC (2022), IPNI (2024) or POWO (2024+).
-Personal communications from specialists are cited in the text as follows: (R. Berazaín 2023, pers. comm.).
+Bibliographical references in the text are cited as follows: Acevedo-Rodríguez & Strong (2012) or (Acevedo-Rodríguez & Strong 2012); if there are more than two authors, Gómez-Hechavarría & al. (2025), note the use of ‘&’ instead of ‘et’; if the page number is indicated, indicate it after the year and a colon.
+References cited are ordered chronologically and if they are all included within a parenthesis they are separated by commas: (Herrera 2006, Oviedo 2011, Berazaín 2017, 2024).
+Publications without defined authors and editors are attributed to Anonymous, which does not include working groups, institutions and websites with an acronym as publication identity, such as GEPC (2024), IPNI (2025) or POWO (2025+).
+Personal communications from specialists are cited in the text as follows: (E. R. Bécquer 2024, pers. comm.).
 Citations of unpublished papers such as project reports and papers at events are accepted only if they are contained in publicly accessible proceedings or repositories.
-All bibliographical references and personal communications cited in the text are listed at the end of the manuscript, under the heading References, ordered by author and year, according to the following examples:
+All bibliographical references and personal communications cited in the text are listed at the end of the manuscript, under the heading References, ordered by author and year, with the inclusion of all authors, as well as DOIs whenever possible.
+Examples are given below according to different references.

 IPNI.
-2024+.
+2025+.
 International Plant Names Index.
-The Royal Botanic Gardens, Kew; Harvard University Herbaria & Libraries and Australian National Herbarium. http://www.ipni.org [página web]
+The Royal Botanic Gardens, Kew; Harvard University Herbaria & Libraries and Australian National Herbarium. https://www.ipni.org/

 Oviedo, R. (ed.).
 2011.
 Plantas invasoras presentes en la República de Cuba.
 Estrategia para la prevención y manejo de especies con mayor nivel de agresividad.
 Informe Final de Proyecto.
-La Habana. [trabajo inédito en repositorio]
+Instituto de Ecología y Sistemática, La Habana.

 New plant reports